-My pal the esteemed writer Om Malik made the pilgrimage to Solomeo himself to meet Brunello and learn more about the man his billion dollar enterprise operating quietly in Italy’s green heart.
+My pal the esteemed writer Om Malik made the pilgrimage to Solomeo himself to meet Brunello and learn more about the man his billion-dollar enterprise operating quietly in Italy’s green heart.
 His interview is as important and compelling as any I have read.
-The coversation stands out because of both Om’s beautiful perspective and Brunello’s equally unique world view.
+The conversation stands out because of both Om’s beautiful perspective and Brunello’s equally unique world view.

 Brunello on how to treat people:

 Basically, what is human dignity made of?
 If we work together, say, and, even with one look, I make you understand that you are worth nothing and I look down on you, I have killed you.
 But if I give you regards and respect – out of esteem, responsibility is spawned.
 Then out of responsibility comes creativity, because every human being has an amount of genius in them.
 Man needs dignity even more than he needs bread.